 The two main ways to protect against negligent entrustment are to run regular motor vehicle record checks (MVRs) and to create a comprehensive safety policy or "Safe Driver Program" that reduces distracted driving and other risks.

 But if an MVR check turns up a new incident, you can take actions to reduce the risk of vicarious liability.
-You can order the employee to take a driver safety course, or, if the incident was really serious or part of a dangerous pattern, you can cut ties with the employee before something bad happens.
+HR can order the employee to take a driver safety course, or, if the incident was really serious or part of a dangerous pattern, the organization can terminate the offender's employment.

 Protecting your company from vicarious liability and respondeat superior

-In our litigious society, vicarious liability is nearly unavoidable for a company with mobile employees.
-However, you can greatly mitigate the company’s risk by following the practices we’ve outlined here.
+In our litigious society, vicarious liability is nearly unavoidable for an organization with mobile employees.
+However, you can manage that risk by following the practices we’ve outlined here.
 For more in-depth information about these risks and more detailed steps you can take to protect your company, download our Mobile Employee Risk eBook.